Advantages of Whistleblowing in the Workplace

 In many cases, whistleblowers expose wrongdoing that could have severe consequences for consumers, such as fraud, safety violations, or unethical business practices.
 By bringing these issues to light, whistleblowers help prevent further harm and ensure that companies are held accountable for their actions.

 In the public sector, whistleblowing is essential for combating corruption and waste.
 Government employees who report misconduct help ensure that public funds are used appropriately and that government agencies are serving the best interests of the people.
-Whistleblowers in industries such as healthcare and finance also play a vital role in protecting patients and investors from fraud and malpractice.
+Reporting in industries such as healthcare and aged care, with the Serious Incident Response Scheme, also plays a vital role in protecting patients and investors from fraud and malpractice.

 How to implement a whistleblowing system, and tackle illegal activities in the same industry